patgod85/dictionary-builder/README.md

 ---

 The process of distribution of changes in main dictionary file to **existing chapters**.
+Main file can be given to manager who will correct the tokens.
-The main purpose is to give the main file to manager who will correct the tokens and then apply changes to files in directories of components.
+The main purpose of the tool is to apply changes in main file to files in directories of components.

 ```shell